astral-sh/uv/docs/guides/integration/gitlab.md

-# Using uv in GitHub Actions
+# Using uv in GitLab CI/CD

 uv offers images with shells, you can choose your preferred tag from the [ghcr.io](https://github.com/astral-sh/uv/pkgs/container/uv)